No – there won’t be any impact on your credit score.

-A payment holiday is a short break from making your usual credit card payment due to a period of financial difficulty.
+A payment holiday (also known as a payment deferral) is a short break from making your usual credit card payment due to a period of financial difficulty.
 If you’ve been impacted by coronavirus, you can request a payment holiday of up to three months on your Danske Bank credit card, that won’t impact your credit score.

 You’ll not make any payments for the period of the holiday, but you still owe any outstanding balances and interest will continue to be applied monthly.
 This means you will pay more interest and it may take you longer to repay your balance.

 - you’ll struggle to meet your usual credit card payments due to short term difficulties in relation to coronavirus

 - you’re currently not in arrears and up to date with repayments on your credit card and any other products that you have with us for example your personal loan or mortgage repayments.
 If you’re already behind on your payments please call us on 0345 600 2882.